TenebrisNoctua/PluginEssentials/docs/tutorials/studio-components/basicComponents.md

 # Basic Components

-The Studio Components library provide many useful components to make your plugin development experience easier.<br>
+The Studio Components library provides many useful components to make your plugin development experience easier.<br>
 Here are tutorials on how you can use certain basic ones.

 -----